 Outcomes Focus for Learning Students will be expected to 23.0 explain how government actions can promote economic growth and stability This outcome invites students to explore how government can address two important economic issues: (i) economic disparity, and (ii) naturally occurring changes in the economy (i.e., the business cycle).
-23.1 analyze scenarios related to economic disparity, then: generate several possible government interventions that can help to mitigate the condition, identify a preferred intervention, explain the strengths and limitations of the response (i.e., from the perspectives of the targeted group and government) There exists significant income disparity among Canadians.
+23.1 analyze scenarios related to economic disparity, then: generate several possible government responses that can help to improve the situation identify a preferred response explain how the response will help those affected There exists significant income disparity among Canadians.
 For example: Those in their 20s and 30s who are beginning their careers will have relatively low income; they find it difficult to make major purchases, such as buying a home.
 Those with low-paying jobs may live at, or even below, the poverty line; they find it difficult meeting basic needs.
 Some regions of the country may have relatively less economic activity which may limit revenue for provincial and municipal governments; they will find it difficult to balance their budgets.
 Government can intervene in the economy to help alleviate economic inequality.
 For example, government can establish programs (e.g., CMHC loan guarantees for first time homeowners), regulate (e.g., set minimum wage levels to help lift people out of poverty), or redistribute tax revenues (e.g., provincial equalization payments).
-23.2 explain how economic expansion and economic contraction are measured.
-It will be important for students to deepen their understanding of the dynamics of market by investigating the business cycle and how it affects the economy as a whole.
+23.2 explain how economic expansion and economic contraction are measured It will be important for students to deepen their understanding of the dynamics of market by investigating the business cycle and how it affects the economy as a whole.
 Economic expansion (or contraction) is measured based on changes in gross domestic product (GDP).
 While some students may be aware that GDP can be measured using either income or expenditure, it is appropriate to limit discussion to one approach (e.g., income).
 While students do not need to examine this concept in depth, they will need to be comfortable with what GDP represents - the net value of all final transactions.
-Business Cycle PEAK Contraction decreased wages decreased production increased unemployment
+Business Cycle PEAK Contraction ×decreased wages ×decreased production ×increased unemployment ✓increased production ✓decreased unemployment